AntsInMyEy3sJohnson/hazeltest/README.md

    terms of handling such error scenarios
 * ... a status endpoint to query for test progress as a foundation for building automation on top of Hazeltest

-Right now, the application is still in development, so it's likely this feature list will expand quite a bit in the future!
+Hazeltest is under active development, so it's likely this feature list will expand quite a bit in the future!

 Interested in a more elaborate overview of the background and ideas behind Hazeltest?
 Then you might find the [introductory blog post](https://nicokrieg.com/hazeltest-introduction.html) I've written on precisely this matter helpful.

+I've also been working on some videos explaining the idea of and concepts embedded in Hazeltest, which you can find on the [Hazeltest channel over on YouTube](https://www.youtube.com/@hazeltest).

 ## Getting Started